yegrb/yegrb.github.io/_posts/2012-01-22-YEGRB-Jan-17th-Notes.markdown

 ## Lightning talks

-The main part of each meetup is the lighting talks.
+After a short break for pizza, courtesy or Yardstick Software (thanks Don!), we moved on to the main part of each meetup,  the lighting talks.
 We aim to have 2-3 of these.
 Each talk lasts 10-minutes with 5-minutes for questions afterwards.
 We divide the talks into advanced and basic slots; aiming to keep more experienced Rubyists engaged with the advanced talks, without scarying away new comers.

  * _[Nathan Bertram](http://about.me/nathanbertram)_ - [Rails 3.1 asset pipeline](http://www.scribd.com/doc/78500858/Asset-Pipeline-in-Rails-3-1)
  * _[Mark Bennett](http://twitter.com/MarkBennett)_ - [JavaScript debugging in the trenches](https://gist.github.com/1629116)